fpgaprince/rtd/docs/source/hdl.rst

 HDL
 ########################
 Primary approach to digital logic design in FPGAs and ASICs.
-We use it to describe functionality of digital circuits.
+We use it to describe functionality and/or behavior of digital circuits.
+It is how abstract, design and develop at a higher level.

 The most popular are VHDL, Verilog and SystemVerilog.
 VHDL seems to be the preferred language in Defense industry.